AnuragBambardekar/SimpleScalar/README.md

 ![Step 6](/Images/image007.png?raw=true "Step 6")

-7. Run the command: make config-pisa
+7. We try to configure it as a PISA simulator first.
+Run the command: make config-pisa

 ![Step 7](/Images/image009.png?raw=true "Step 7")